A practical Zendesk Explore reporting tutorial for support managers

 You should prioritize metrics like Ticket Volume, First Reply Time (FRT), Full Resolution Time, and Customer Satisfaction (CSAT).
 These provide a crucial historical overview of your team's performance and customer experience.

-While a Zendesk Explore reporting tutorial covers historical data, thinking about AI involves identifying gaps in traditional metrics.
-Look for recurring customer issues or automation potential that Explore struggles to highlight, as these are areas where AI excels.
+While a Zendesk Explore reporting tutorial covers essential historical data, thinking about AI involves identifying specific areas for automation potential that go beyond standard metrics, such as surfacing recurring customer themes or knowledge base gaps.

-A standard Zendesk Explore reporting tutorial focuses on reporting within Zendesk's ecosystem.
-While it identifies past trends, it doesn't typically provide tools for analyzing knowledge gaps across all company resources or simulating future automation potential, which often requires specialized AI platforms.
+A standard Zendesk Explore reporting tutorial focuses on reporting within Zendesk's robust ecosystem.
+To analyze knowledge gaps across multiple platforms or simulate future automation potential, support teams often look at complementary AI platforms to enhance their standard reporting.

 Share this post